Staff

 Andrew Hinkle

-Andrew Hinkle is the Education Program Manager at the National Center on Educational Outcomes (NCEO) and leads NCEO’s technical assistance activities.
-His focus is on topics related to the inclusion of students with disabilities in assessments including issues related to accessibility on state and district assessments.
+Andrew Hinkle is Co-Director of the National Center on Educational Outcomes (NCEO) and leads NCEO’s technical assistance activities.
+With over 30 year working in the field of special education, his focus is on topics related to the inclusion of students with disabilities in inclusive balanced assessments systems.
 In this capacity, he oversees the development, planning, operation, and internal evaluation of multiple technical assistance activities that are provided to state and federal agencies, and other stakeholders.
-Prior to joining NCEO, Andrew worked for 14 years at the Ohio Department of Education managing the inclusion of English learners (ELs), students with disabilities, and ELs with disabilities in large-scale assessments, including accessibility, alternate assessments, and graduation requirements.
-While at Ohio, Andrew was a member of the steering committee for the Council of Chief State School Officers (CCSSO) Assessing Special Education Students (ASES) State Collaborative on Assessment and Student Standards (SCASS).
-Before joining the Ohio Department of Education, Andrew taught English as a Second Language and Gifted Education at the Universidade de Uberaba in Brazil.
+Prior to joining NCEO, Andrew worked at the Ohio Department of Education managing the inclusion of students with disabilities in large-scale assessments, including issues with accessibility, alternate assessments, assistive technology, and graduation requirements.
+Andrew is a nationally recognized subject matter expert on disability and assessment and also serves as the advisor for the Council of Chief State School Officers (CCSSO) Assessment, Standards, and Education of Students with disabilities (ASES) State Collaborative.

 Kristi Liu